 The natural history and treatment of HCV, as well as the selection of patients for liver transplantation is discussed elsewhere.
 (See "Clinical manifestations and natural history of chronic hepatitis C virus infection" and "Overview of the management of chronic hepatitis C virus infection" and "Treatment regimens for chronic hepatitis C virus genotype 1" and "Treatment regimens for chronic hepatitis C virus genotypes 2 and 3" and "Patient selection for liver transplantation".)

-Variables that influence the progression of recurrent HCV following orthotopic liver transplantation (OLT) are incompletely understood, but donor characteristics (donor type, age), viral characteristics (genotype, viral load), the inflammatory grade of the explanted liver, and the patient's immune status and immunosuppressive regimen may be important [7-20].
+Variables that influence the progression of recurrent hepatitis C virus (HCV) following orthotopic liver transplantation (OLT) are incompletely understood, but donor characteristics (donor type, age), viral characteristics (genotype, viral load), the inflammatory grade of the explanted liver, and the patient's immune status and immunosuppressive regimen may be important [7-20].